ALERTCalifornia

 CAMERA FEEDS

-ALERTCalifornia has more than 1,000 high-definition, pan-tilt-zoom cameras deployed across California, providing a 24-hour backcountry network with near-infrared night vision to monitor disasters such as active wildfires.
+ALERTCalifornia has more than 1,144 high-definition, pan-tilt-zoom cameras deployed across California (as of January 2025), providing a 24-hour backcountry network with near-infrared night vision to monitor disasters such as active wildfires.
 ALERTCalifornia cameras can perform 360-degree sweeps approximately every two minutes and can view as far as 60 miles on a clear day and 120 miles on a clear night.
 Explore our “camera quilt” to view live camera feeds and for more details on camera and network status.

 LOCATIONS